eqbal/CarND-Advanced-Lane-Lines-p4/README.md

 #### 6. Determine Lane Curvature

 To calculate the lane curvature radius, I scaled the x and y of my lane pixel and then fit a new polynomial to the data.
-Using the new ploynomial, I could the use the radius of curvature formula to calculate the curve radius in metres at the base of the image.
+Using the new polynomial, I could the use the radius of curvature formula to calculate the curve radius in metres at the base of the image.

 I performed this on both the left and right lane line and then took the mean of these values for my final curvature value.
 I took a weighted average with calculated curvature of the last frame, allowing the displayed curvature value to be more accurate and smooth representation.